retroj/mowedline-manual/installation.md

 ======================

-The installation procedure for mowedline is as yet a bit complicated, mainly because of two chicken egg dependencies that I have not yet finished packaging for availability through chicken-install.
+The installation procedure for mowedline is as yet a bit complicated, mainly because of one chicken egg dependency that I have not yet finished packaging for availability through chicken-install.

 Install chicken.